Collective magnetic Higgs excitation in a pyrochlore ruthenate

-To trace the thermal evolution of low energy excitations including the $A$-mode, we show their temperature dependence in a color contour plot in Fig. 1(c).
-Note that the energy is plotted on a logarithmic scale to highlight the low energy range.
-As we approach $T_{\mathrm{N}}$ from the high temperature side, there is a continuous increase in a broadened spectral weight at the left shoulder of the phonon around 40 meV (see the green-colored background between 10-40 meV).
+To better understand the nature of this unconventional excitation, we now turn to an analysis of its thermal evolution.
+The temperature dependent Raman data is shown in a color contour plot in Fig. 1c (see Supplementary Note 6 and Supplementary Figure 6 for details on the fitting procedure).
+As we approach $T_{\mathrm{N}}$ from the high temperature side, there is a continuous increase in a broadened spectral weight at the left shoulder of the $E_{\mathrm{g}}$ phonon around 40 meV (see the green-colored background between 10-40 meV).
+In agreement with previous Raman studies on pyrochlore magnets~\cite{ueda-19}, we assign this continuum to paramagnetic fluctuations.
 Once $T_{\mathrm{N}}$ is reached and crossed, this spectral weight is transferred towards zero energies, forming an increasing quasi-elastic scattering signal.
-This signal can be well fitted by a Lorentzian line-shape centered at $E=0$, as demonstrated in Fig. 1(d) for the temperatures 110-140 K. Such behavior is characteristic for a phase transition and originates from increasing zero energy density fluctuations of the order parameter, which diverge through a phase transition.
-Only below 100 K does the quasi-elastic scattering intensity decrease, giving rise to a second, massive excitation, marked by the pale red shaded area in Fig. 1(d) for a few selected temperatures.
-The peak position determined from the fit is shown with pale blue squares in Fig. 1(c).
-The full temperature evolution of the $A$-mode is given in the panels of Figs. 1(e)-(g), where we analyze frequency, line width, and intensity of this excitation.
-Fig. 1(g) additionally plots the intensity over temperature for the quasi-elastic signal for direct comparison.
-Interestingly, neither bulk magnetization, nor specific heat show any hint for an additional phase transition around 100 K (see Supplementary Figure 1).
-Despite the absence of a phase transition at 100 K, the dispersion of the $A$ peak suggests that this mode may be related to some order parameter $\phi$ lowering the crystalline symmetry of the pyrochlore lattice.
+Note that the spectral weight is not necessarily a conserved quantity through the transition process.
+Nonetheless, the transfer of spectral weight suggests an intimate link between the two signals.
+The quasi-elastic signal can be well fitted by a single Lorentzian line-shape centered at $E=0$, as demonstrated in Fig. 1d for the temperatures 110-140 K. Such behavior is characteristic for a phase transition and originates from increasing zero-energy density fluctuations of the order parameter, which diverge through a phase transition~\cite{gallais-16, lemmens-03, wang-20b, reiter-76, lyons-82, kim-21}.

+Only below a second transition temperature $T^* = 97$ K does the quasi-elastic scattering intensity decrease, giving rise to a massive excitation, marked by the pale red shaded area in Fig. 1d for a few selected temperatures.
+The peak position determined from the fit is shown with pale red squares in Fig. 1c.
+Interestingly, neither bulk magnetization, nor specific heat shows any hint of this phase transition $T^*$ (see Supplementary Figure 1 and Supplementary Note 1).
+Despite these missing fingerprints, the dispersion of the $A$ peak suggests that this mode may be linked to some bond spin-nematic order parameter $\eta$, which lowers the crystalline symmetry of the pyrochlore lattice below $T^*$.